Oprah with Meghan and Harry: Content

 Otherwise, Meghan said that during her time as a senior royal, she had been silenced.
 She believed that, by not commenting on her life, she would receive protection, but said that such reciprocity did not occur.
 Meghan said that, when she was pregnant with her and Harry's son, Archie, she was told that the Palace would not give the baby the title of prince, nor would he receive personal security.
 She believed that this was attributable to her son's mixed ethnicity, and worried about a lack of security for him, particularly given the manner in which tabloids had treated her.
-She said that Harry had "conversations" with an unnamed member of the royal family about "how dark" Archie's skin would be.
-However, when later pressed for greater details, Harry said he is "never going to share more" about "that conversation" which took place "right at the beginning".
+She said that Harry had "in tandem the conversation" with a member of the royal family about not being a prince or having security and "concerns and conversations about how dark" Archie's skin would be.
+When later pressed for greater details, Harry said he is "never going to share more" about "that conversation" which took place "right at the beginning".

 Meghan discussed contemplating suicide by saying "I did not want to be alive anymore".
 She said she had gone to several senior palace officials to seek help or be checked into a hospital, but was told that would not be good as a public image.
 She added that one of the people she reached out to during that period and has remained in contact with was a best friend of Harry's mother, Diana, Princess of Wales.
 Meghan discussed feeling trapped, telling Winfrey that her driver's license, passport, and credit cards had been taken from her prior to her wedding, and been made unavailable to her.
 Harry discussed the way in which Meghan was treated: "I saw history repeating itself," drawing comparisons to his late mother, and worried that a tragic ending may repeat itself with Meghan.
 Harry said that he only stepped back as a royal after it became clear that the help he was asking for was not forthcoming.
 He believed that after he and Meghan toured Australia in October 2018, members of the royal family were jealous of the "effortless" manner in which Meghan had been able to interact with people in the Commonwealth and "how good she was at the job".
 According to Meghan, they had discussed with the royal family moving to a Commonwealth country, particularly South Africa or New Zealand, as part of their stepping back.